MicrosoftDocs/visualstudio-docs/docs/javascript/write-and-edit-code.md

 > [!TIP]
 > If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017) page to install it for free.
 Depending on the type of app development you're doing, you may need to install the **Node.js develoment workload** with Visual Studio.

 This article assumes you're already familiar with JavaScript develoment.
-If you aren't, we suggest you look at a tutorial such as [Create a Node.js and Express app](tutorial-node.js.md) first.
+If you aren't, we suggest you look at a tutorial such as [Create a Node.js and Express app](../javascript/tutorial-nodejs.md) first.

 > [!TIP]
 > To follow along with this article, make sure you have the JavaScript settings selected for Visual Studio.
-For information about selecting settings for the integrated development environment (IDE), see [Select environment settings](../ide/visual-studio-ide.md#select-environment-settings).
+For information about selecting settings for the integrated development environment (IDE), see [Environment settings](../ide/environment-settings.md).
 When you import settings, import **JavaScript** settings.

-## Add a new code file
+## Add a new project file

-Start by creating a new file and adding some code to it.
+You can use the IDE to add new files to your project.

-1. With your project open in Visual Studio, right-click on a folder or on your project node, and choose **Add** > **New Item**.
+1. With your project open in Visual Studio, right-click on a folder or your project node in Solution Explorer (right pane), and choose **Add** > **New Item**.

 1. In the **New File** dialog box, under the **General** category, choose the file type that you want to add, such as **JavaScript File**, and then choose **Open**.